Joako360/osm2city/doc/manual/installation.rst

 -----------------------------
 Setting up a PostGIS Database
 -----------------------------
-At the moment using a database instead of reading directly from OSM-files is not yet mandatory.
-However it is strongly recommended to do so, as most development is done using a database as the data source.

 Creating and populating a PostGIS database is described in :ref:`OSM Data in a PostGIS Database<chapter-osm-database-label>`.